Moab, Utah: Later years

 Moab's economy was originally based on agriculture, but gradually shifted to mining.
 Uranium and vanadium were discovered in the area in the 1910s and 1920s.
 Potash and manganese came next, and then oil and gas were discovered.
 In the 1950s Moab became the so-called "Uranium Capital of the World" after geologist Charles Steen found a rich deposit of uranium ore south of the city.
 This discovery coincided with the advent of the era of nuclear weapons and nuclear power in the United States, and Moab's boom years began.

 The city population grew nearly 500% over the next few years, bringing the population to near 6,000 people.
 The explosion in population caused much construction of houses and schools.
 Charles Steen donated a great deal of money and land to create new houses and churches in Moab.

 With the winding down of the Cold War, Moab's uranium boom was over, and the city's population drastically declined.
 By the early 1980s a number of homes stood empty, and nearly all of the uranium mines had closed.

 In 1949, Western movie director John Ford was persuaded to use the area for the movie Wagon Master.
 Ford had been using the area in Monument Valley around Mexican Hat, Utah, south of Moab, since he filmed Stagecoach there 10 years earlier in 1939.
 A local Moab rancher (George White) found Ford and persuaded him to come take a look at Moab.
-The Moab to Monument Valley Film Commission is a Moab City Department and holds the title of the longest running film commission in the world.
+The Moab to Monument Valley Film Commission is a Grand County Department housed with the Moab Office of Tourism and holds the title of the longest running film commission in the world.
 Established in 1949, the commission has overseen the production of the many movies filmed near Moab.

 In recent years, Moab has experienced a surge of second-home owners.
 The relatively mild winters and enjoyable summers have attracted many people to build such homes throughout the area.
 In a situation mirroring that of other resort towns in the American West, controversy has arisen over these new residents and their houses, which in many cases remain unoccupied for most of the year.
 Many Moab citizens are concerned that the town is seeing changes similar to those experienced in Vail and Aspen in neighboring Colorado: skyrocketing property values, a rising cost of living, and corresponding effects on local low- and middle-income workers.